 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy Garlic Shrimp Risotto is a take on a classic Italian recipe.
+This Garlic Shrimp Risotto is a take on a classic Italian recipe.
 It’s made with fragrant arborio rice sautéed in onions and garlic, simmered in fish stock, and topped with delicately seasoned shrimp.

 top view of shrimp and rice risotto in a black skillet